fengranMark/HAConvDR/README.md

-# ConvHACL
+# HAConvDR

-A temporary repository of our EMNLP 2023 submission - History-Aware Contrastive Learning for Conversational Search.
+A temporary repository of our ARR submission - History-Aware Conversational Dense Retrieval.

 # Environment Dependency